remblock/REMChain-Remote-Snapshots/README.md

 # REMChain-Remote-Snapshot

-#### This script will restore the chain by using a remote snapshot from Geordie-R.
+#### This script will restore and resync your chain by using the latest snapshot from Geordie-R (geordierembp).

 ***